So you have decided you want to start sending out email newsletters and promotions and you have chosen MailChimp as the tool to do it.

 The final step shows all the choices you have made.
-The list will show if you need to go back and complete anything.
+The list will highlight anything that still needs attention.
 If everything looks good you can click send to start sending straight away or click on Schedule if you plan to sent at a better time.

 Reports & Statistics

 The reporting section within MailChimp is very comprehensive.
 You can get information about your campaigns including who opened and read your email, or who clicked on a link within your email.